nth-commit/GalaxyCheck/README.md

 GalaxyCheck is a modern property-based testing framework for .NET, in a similar vein to [FsCheck](https://github.com/fscheck/FsCheck).
 Although GalaxyCheck has been more directly influenced by [fast-check](https://github.com/dubzzz/fast-check), [jqwik](https://github.com/jlink/jqwik) and [Hedgehog](https://github.com/hedgehogqa/fsharp-hedgehog).

-The library heavily leans on LINQ expressions, allowing seamless integration between generators and properties.
+The library uses LINQ expressions to allow seamless integration between generators and properties.
 In GalaxyCheck, properties _are_ simply generators of tests.

 [![Nuget](https://img.shields.io/nuget/v/galaxycheck)](https://www.nuget.org/packages/GalaxyCheck/)